jonatasmcampos/vector/README.md

 ---

-## 🧪 Testing
+## 🧪 Testing & Sample Data

-The project includes automated tests for validating the purchase order flow.
+The project includes an automated test that not only validates the purchase order flow, but also generates sample data to simulate real-world scenarios.

+This allows the system to be initialized with meaningful data, making it easier to explore and understand its behavior without starting from an empty state.

-### ▶️ Run specific test
+### ▶️ Run test and generate data

 Inside the container: